aj-archipelago/cortex/FILE_SYSTEM_DOCUMENTATION.md

   5. Merges with existing CFH data if hash already exists
 - **Used by**: WriteFile, Image tools, FileCollection tool

-#### `syncFilesToCollection(chatHistory, contextId, contextKey)`
+#### `syncAndStripFilesFromChatHistory(chatHistory, contextId, contextKey, altContextId)`
-Syncs files from chat history to file collection.
+Processes chat history files based on collection membership.
 - **Parameters**:
-  - `chatHistory`: Chat history array to scan
+  - `chatHistory`: Chat history array to process
   - `contextId`: Context ID (required)
   - `contextKey`: Optional encryption key
+  - `altContextId`: Optional alternate context ID for merged collection
-- **Returns**: Updated file collection array
+- **Returns**: `{ chatHistory, availableFiles }` - processed chat history and formatted file list
 - **Process**:
-  1. Extracts files from chat history via `extractFilesFromChatHistory()`
-  2. Checks for existing files by URL, GCS, or hash
-  3. Adds new files or updates lastAccessed for existing files
+  1. Loads merged file collection (contextId + altContextId)
+  2. For each file in chat history:
+     - If in collection: strip from message, update lastAccessed and inCollection in owning context
+     - If not in collection: leave in message as-is
+  3. Returns processed history and available files string
-  4. Uses atomic operations per file
+  4. Uses atomic operations per file, updating the context that owns each file
-- **Used by**: `getAvailableFiles()` to sync files from conversation
+- **Used by**: `sys_entity_agent` to process incoming chat history

 ### File Resolution